 How to use unusual options activity to your advantage

 As any trader knows, the stock market can be a volatile place.
 Even the most experienced investors can find themselves caught off guard by a sudden crash or spike in volatility.
 One way to mitigate the risks of Stock Market volatility is to keep an eye on unusual options activity.
+We use Cheddar Flow's Option Scanner to find these trade opportunities in real-time.
 Unusual options activity occurs when there is a significant (and usually unexpected) increase in options trading volume.
 While it can be difficult to predict how the markets will react to unusual activity, it can often be used as a leading indicator of upcoming changes.
 For example, if there is a sudden increase in options trading shortly before a Stock Market crash, it could be an early warning sign that something is about to go wrong.
 Similarly, a sudden spike in options trading activity during a period of low volatility could signal an imminent increase in market activity.
 While unusual options activity is not always an accurate predictor of future market movements, it can provide valuable insights for traders who know how to interpret it.

 Examples of recent unusual options activity on Wall Street